Self-induced heterogeneity in deeply supercooled liquids

-As $P$ increases, the bulk relaxation time $\tau_b$ and FP potential $V_b(Q)$ (therefore, the configurational entropy $\Delta V_b$) evolve rapidly.
-A correlation necessarily relates $\log \tau_b$ to $\Delta V_b$, but does not imply a causal relation between the decreasing configurational entropy and an increasing relaxation time.
-Earlier work thus relied on testing the universality of this correlation, as in the Adam-Gibbs relation~\cite{richert1998dynamics,sastry2001relationship,ozawa2019does}.
-We collect instead the above sample-to-sample fluctuations to directly test whether local fluctuations of the configurational entropy correlate with local fluctuations of the dynamics.
-This is a demanding test of a putative structure-dynamics correlation.
-Our approach also differs from most earlier works~\cite{widmer2008irreversible,royall2015role,schoenholz2016structural,tong2018revealing}, because we (intentionally~\cite{berthier2007structure}) do not work at the single particle level.
+We come to the third point of the paper.
+Both the bulk relaxation time $\tau_b$ and FP potential $V_b(Q)$ (therefore, the configurational entropy $\approx \Delta V_b$) evolve noticeably with $P$.
+A ``correlation'' necessarily relates $\log \tau_b$ to $\Delta V_b$, but this does not imply any causality between configurational entropy and relaxation time.
+All previous work thus instead tested the validity and universality of the Adam-Gibbs relation~\cite{richert1998dynamics,sastry2001relationship,ozawa2019does}, \revv{which reads $\log (\tau_b /\tau_\infty) = \frac{P}{\rho k_B T} \frac{k_B T}{\Delta V_b} \sim P/\Delta V_b$, using notations where physical dimensions are transparent.} Collecting static and dynamic sample-to-sample fluctuations, we can directly test whether local fluctuations of the configurational entropy correlate with local fluctuations of the dynamics.
+Such demanding test of a putative structure-dynamics correlation has never been performed.
+Our approach also differs from most parallel studies~\cite{widmer2008irreversible,royall2015role,schoenholz2016structural,tong2018revealing}, because we (intentionally~\cite{berthier2007structure}) do not work at the single particle level.

-A scatter plot of $\log \tau$ vs. $1/\Delta V$ independently obtained for multiple samples at multiple equilibrium state points is shown in Fig.~\ref{fig:ag} to test an Adam-Gibbs-like relation directly at the level of local fluctuations.
-The observed correlation is good, and implies that the purely static quantity $\Delta V$ is a good indicator of structural relaxation.
+A scatter plot of $\log \tau$ vs. $1/\Delta V$ independently obtained for multiple samples at multiple equilibrium state points is shown in Fig.~\ref{fig:ag} to test \revv{the Adam-Gibbs relation} directly at the level of local fluctuations.
+Note that each point represents a substantial numerical treatment to obtain accurate and independent values for $\tau$ (using isoconfigurational dynamic average) and $\Delta V$ (using umbrella sampling techniques).
+The observed correlation is quite good and the data align along the Adam-Gibbs relation, shown with the straight lines.
+Interestingly, since $B \sim 1/\Delta V$, this correlation can can be recast as $\log \tau \sim B$, suggesting that $B$ represents a meaningful candidate for the effective barrier to structural relaxation.
 By contrast, we find that the plateau height $q$ (local Debye Waller factor) correlates weakly with the dynamics, which appears to contradict models where short-time dynamics is used to infer structural relaxation~\cite{larini2008universal,gundermann2014dynamic}.
-More tests along these lines could be performed following the methods introduced above.
+Several more tests along these lines could be performed following the methods introduced above, and the quality of the various correlations could be quantified further.